Westland Estate Administration Lawyers

 Executors of estates have a fiduciary duty to ensure that debts are paid before certain distributions are made.
 If you are the executor of an estate, it is worthwhile to consult with an estate administration attorney who is experienced with handling creditor claims.
 Even slight mistakes can be deemed a breach of fiduciary duty subjecting the Personal Representative to personal liability, which can be avoided with proper legal advice and guidance.

 We work with our clients to obtain the best possible outcome.

 Practical and cost-effective legal counsel is vital to proper and effective estate administration and dealing with creditors of your deceased loved ones.
 Contact the Westland office of Clos, Russell & Wirth, P.C., to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.